Last Updated on 2020-10-23 by Linda

 A double cooked lamb Tapioca was the final appetizer .
 Four amazing and decadent appetizers meant to tease the palette.

 Can there be a behind the scene tour of a Carnival ship without looking at the Melting Cake process?
 Our final stop in the galley was a highlight for this cruiser.
 Watching them make the melting cake and discovering the secrets.
 Big hint, this excursion involves getting your own copy of the secret recipe.

 Amazing how so few ingredients can come together and make something so delicious.
 I had tried this dessert at home last Valentine’s Day but it didn’t taste quite right.
 Know why, room temperature eggs, who knew.
 The secret is room temperature ingredients.
 Plus making 900 a week to perfect your skill.

 Following the galley tour and Melting Cake demonstration we were ready for dinner.
-On a serious note, we were already getting full but dinner still awaited.
+The tour had barely ended and we were already getting full.
+Dinner still awaited.
 Chef lead us back to the library where the table had been set.

-Chef’s Table had seven tantalizing courses with a wine pairing.
+Carnival Chef’s Table had seven tantalizing courses with a wine pairing.
 Anxious to learn the menu?
 Well let’s keep that a surprise until tomorrow shall we.
-Tune in tomorrow for the full menu offered on the Carnival Elation.
+Tune in tomorrow for thefull menu offered on the Carnival Elation.